Rental Vehicle Policy

-Preferred supplier and insurance for domestic vehicle rentals
+Preferred suppliers and insurance for domestic vehicle rentals

-- The University has a contract with a preferred supplier of domestic rental vehicles, details about which are available from the Orbit Resource Centre, or directly from the University's TMC.
+- The University is a party to an all-of-government agreement with preferred suppliers of domestic rental vehicles (Thrifty, Hertz and Avis), details of which are available from the Orbit Resource Centre, or directly from the University's TMC (Orbit).

-- Use of a domestic rental vehicle company other than the preferred supplier is subject to the prior approval of the Procurement Manager, and will be approved only if the preferred supplier is unable to provide a suitable vehicle.
+- Use of a domestic rental vehicle company other than a preferred supplier will be approved only if a preferred supplier is unable to provide a suitable vehicle.

-- Unless approved otherwise under section 12 of this policy or in such exceptional circumstances as set out in clause 14 of this policy, staff must book domestic rental vehicles in advance from the preferred supplier through either Unimarket or the University's TMC in order that the TMC can fulfil its duty of care responsibilities; under no circumstances may staff make bookings directly with the preferred rental vehicle company.
+- Unless approved otherwise under section 12 of this policy or in such exceptional circumstances as set out in clause 15 of this policy, staff must book domestic rental vehicles in advance from a preferred supplier through either Unimarket or the University's TMC in order that the TMC can fulfil its duty of care responsibilities; under no circumstances may staff make bookings directly with a preferred rental vehicle company.

-- Only in exceptional circumstances where approved travel plans have been unavoidably disrupted may staff book domestic rental vehicles directly with the preferred rental vehicle company or a rental vehicle company other than the preferred supplier if the preferred supplier is unable to provide a suitable vehicle; in such cases the staff member must notify the University's TMC as soon as practicable in order that the TMC can continue to fulfil its duty of care responsibilities.
+- Only in exceptional circumstances where approved travel plans have been unavoidably disrupted may staff book domestic rental vehicles directly with a preferred rental vehicle company or a rental vehicle company other than a preferred supplier if a preferred supplier is unable to provide a suitable vehicle; in such cases the staff member must notify the University's TMC as soon as practicable in order that the TMC can continue to fulfil its duty of care responsibilities.